 Taught By John Wickman A Professional Aerospace Engineer

-Rocket Motor Design Classes Available!! - CP Technologies is offers a rocket motor design
+Rocket Motor Design Classes Available!! - CP Technologies is offering a rocket motor design

 class bundled with our popular "How To Make Amateur Rockets" bookset.
 The class teaches